Benefits of Dark Colored Plant Pigment Polyphenols - Duke's Materia Tonica

 And further research confirms the blood sugar balancing benefits of cinnamon are these pigments ^.

-Anti-ageing and Epigenetic
+Anti-aging and Epigenetic

 Tonic Tinctures with Resveratrol and Similar Pigments